swiftlang/swift-book/TSPL.docc/LanguageGuide/Generics.md

 // False
 ```

-Using the `for`-`in repeat` loop is useful in cases where you want more control
+Using the `for`-`in repeat` loop is useful
+in cases where you want more control over the pack iteration ---
-over the pack iteration—stop the evaluation early for performance, or mutate
+stop the evaluation early for performance,
-some other state on each iteration.
+or mutate some other state on each iteration.

 Note that both approaches for iterating over the pack are fine!
-Choose one that
-fits your use-case the most.
+Choose one that fits your use-case the most.

+> Note:
-> Note: Use singular naming convention when naming your parameter packs.
+> Use singular naming convention when naming your parameter packs.

 Parameter packs can contain zero or more arguments.
-If you need to
+If you need to require one or more,
-require one or more, use a regular generic argument together with the type
+use a regular generic argument together with the type pack argument:
-pack argument:

 ```swift
 func requireOneOrMore<T, each U>(element: (T, repeat each U)) { }
 ```

-The function above can now be called with at least one value passed into the
+The function above can now be called
+with at least one value passed into the `element` parameter,
-`element` parameter, required by the `T` generic argument.
+required by the `T` generic argument.

 Repetition patterns can be applied to so many types!
-In the the `nonEmpty`
+In the the `nonEmpty` example above,
-example above, the `array` parameter's type is declared with `repeat [each T]`,
+the `array` parameter's type is declared with `repeat [each T]`,
 expanding into multiple array types.

 A more complex type can include `each` multiple times.
 For example:

 ```swift
 func evaluateAll<each V, each E: Error>(